-The Maharsham, Rabbi Shalom Mordecai Schwadron (Galicia, 1835-1911) quotes the Tosaphot in response to a question on mamzerut.
-The case was as follows: A man from Odessa went abroad.
+The Maharsham, Rabbi Shalom Mordecai Schwadron (Galicia, 1835-1911) quotes the Tosafot in response to a question on mamzerut.78 The case was as follows: A man from Odessa went abroad.
 After twelve years and no communication with his wife, his family notified her that her husband was dead.
-Her brother-in-law performed halitzah and she later remarried with permission of the beit din.
-During her pregnancy she received word that her first husband was still alive and that he had lent his passport to another man who had died and was mistakenly identified as her husband.
+Her brother-in-law performed $\pi \forall \forall x \equiv \pi$ and she later remarried with permission of the bet din.
+During her pregnancy, she received word that her first husband was still alive and that he had lent his passport to another man who had died and was mistakenly identified as her husband.

 The rabbi of Odessa asked the Maharsham for a determination of the fate of the woman and her child.
 The Maharsham concluded that she needed a divorce from both her husbands and that her child was a mamzer.
 In the Maharsham's discussion he noted a theoretical solution to remedy the status of the child.
-The first husband could have divorced his wife with a proxy and then cancelled the proxy privately, which would have given the beit din grounds to annul the first marriage.
+The first husband could have divorced his wife with a proxy and then cancelled the proxy privately, which would have given the bet din grounds to annul the first marriage.
 Unfortunately, the Maharsham conceded that his elegant solution of rectifying the child's status was inapplicable because the first husband had already divorced his wife.

-Justice Moshe Silberg proposed using the power of annulment as a solution to mamzerut.
-Rabbi David Novak supports Silberg's proposal as a remedy when the status of the child cannot be ignored.
+Justice Moshe Silberg proposed using the power of annulment as a solution to mamzerut.79 Rabbi David Novak supports Silberg's proposal as a remedy when the status of the child cannot be ignored.
 Novak writes:

 The main argument against this solution, as we saw before, was that the Tosafists feared it would lead to sexual immorality since any violated marriage could be annulled retroactively.
-However, the answer to this objection today is threefold: (1) in today's atmosphere of unprecedented ignorance and apathy among the majority of the Jewish people, fear of the consequence of mamzerut is no longer operative in their sexual decision making; (2) improperly initiated second marriages, which can easily be performed under either secular or non-halakhic Jewish auspices, are not considered "fornication" by the majority of the Jewish people; (3) any situation which could lead a segment of the Jewish people to believe that intermarriage is the only solution to their personal and familial dilemma must be rectified since intermarriage and its attendant assimilation pose today's greatest threat to the survival of both the Jewish people and Judaism.
-As the Mishnah noted in a famous passage, changes in the law are called for when worse results will emerge from staying with the status quo, "'It is time to act for the Lord; they have violated your Torah.'
-(Psalms 119:126).
-R. Nathan said, 80 'violate the Torah because it is time to act for the Lord!"81
+However, the answer to this objection today is threefold: (1) In today's atmosphere of unprecedented ignorance and apathy among the majority of the Jewish people, fear of the consequence of mamzerut is no longer operative in their sexual decision making; (2) Improperly initiated second marriages, which can easily be performed under either secular or non-halakhic Jewish auspices, are not considered "fornication" by the majority of the Jewish people; and, (3) Any situation which could lead a segment of the Jewish people to believe that intermarriage is the only solution to their personal and familial dilemma must be rectified since intermarriage and its attendant assimilation pose today's greatest threat to the survival of both the Jewish people and Judaism.
+As the mishnah noted in a famous passage, changes in the law are called for when worse results will emerge from staying with the status quo, "It is time to act for the

-78 Teshuvot Maharsham, I, no. 9, cited and discussed in J. David Bleich's Contemporary Halakhic Problems (NY: Ktav, 1977), pp. 162-167.
+78 Teshuvot Maharsham, vol. 1, no. 9, cited and discussed in J. David Bleich's Contemporary Halakhic Problems (New York: Ktav, 1977), pp. 162-167.

-79 "Bittul Ha-Hoq le-ma'an Qiyumo," Panim el Panim (Hebrew), no. 705 (January 12, 1973), 14ff.
-Cited by David Novak, "The Conflict between Halakhah and Ethics: The Case of Mazerut," Halakhah in a Theological Dimension (Chino, CA: Scholars' Press, 1985), p.28.
+79 "החוק למען קימר", Panim el Panim 705 (12 Jan.
+1973): 14ff.
+Cited by David Novak, "The Conflict between Halakhah and Ethics: The Case of Mamzerut," Halakhah in a Theological Dimension (Chino, CA: Scholars' Press, 1985), p.
+28.